aratakileo/sveter.com/README.md

-# Sveter.com app for joint trips
+# Sveter.com app for join trips

 Awesome designed app for join treaps.
 This app was developed by the Piece Of Crown [POC] team in just four days while participating in the Code Rocks hackathon.